-PMO Leaders must rethink the Project Management mandate and evolve in order to thrive in the new normal.
-This is being driven by Digital Business Transformation initiatives occurring in nearly 70% of businesses in the USA.
-Digital Business Transformation is the aspect of “going paperless” and is disrupting whole segments of society including Public Sector, Telecommunications, Health Care, Science, and Transportation.
-The positive aspect of “going paperless” is that companies are seeing increased efficiency via automation and cost savings.
-A good example of this is the replacement of expensive legacy computer systems in data centers to running applications in the “cloud”.
+PMO Leaders must be aware of the PMO mandate and its evolution to thrive in the Digital World.
+This is being driven by Digital Business Transformation initiatives occurring in nearly 70% of businesses.
+Digital Business Transformation is the aspect of “going paperless” and is disrupting whole segments of society, including the Public Sector.

-Even though these initiatives are creating greater efficiencies, it is also creating significant changes that are directly affecting the PMO’s mandate.
-The PMOs’ which are thriving in the “new normal” are adapting by refocusing on project and portfolio management activities that will become more significant.
-Here are the four Shifts occurring right now that PMO Leaders must adapt too.
+Even though these initiatives are creating greater possibilities, it is also creating significant changes that are directly affecting the PMO’s mandate.
+The changes blooming in the “new normal” converge by refocusing on project management and portfolio management activities and techniques that will become more significant.
+Here are the four Shifts occurring right now.

-There is a shift from a “project-centric” PMO to a “product-centric” PMO.
-Traditionally, PMO’s had been organized at the Enterprise-level and you had centralized resource management, financial sponsorship and governance.
-Now, PMO’s are relying less on projects and more on product lines, value streams and portfolios.
-This means that the PMO’s direct ownership of delivery will decrease as it shifts to the product resources taking ownership.
+There is a shift from a “project-centric” PMO to a “portfolio-centric” PMO.
+Traditionally, PMO’s organized by projects, and you had centralized resource management, financial sponsorship, and governance.
+Now, PMO’s rely less on projects and more on product lines, value streams, and portfolios.
 You will continue to see PMOs having a critical role in managing Programs, however.

-Agile is now taking over as the primary delivery approach in most types of portfolios.
-The “Waterfall” methodology is rapidly being replaced as you see agile or other iterative methods being used for most IT development.
-Just five years ago, 25% of organizations used agile for most development and in 2018, the scales tipped to over 50% of organizations using agile for IT development.
-Today, that number is more than 60%.
-However, the term Agile is not consistent from company to company as most organizations use some sort of hybrid-agile methodology.
-What this means is that Scrum Masters and Product owners are tackling many of the “classic” project management tasks such as estimating work, tracking the project health, scope and timeline management.
+Agile PMO is now taking over as the primary delivery approach in most types of portfolios.
+The “Waterfall” methodology is rapidly being replaced as you see agile techniques or other iterative methods being used for most IT development.
+Nearly 65% of organizations use an iterative process for managing product development.
+This is creating new roles, such as Scrum Masters and Product Owners, that traditionally had been filled by Project Managers and Product Managers.
+However, Agile’s term is not consistent from company to company as most organizations use a hybrid-agile methodology.
 These duties are not typically part of a PMO and reside within the Product and/or Development teams.
 This causes the PMO to shift its emphasis from delivery ownership to enabling and coordinating others in the organization.